saites/tracking-prototype/README.md

 The project description lends itself well to a relational database design, and since an in-memory solution was desired, I chose `SQLite` as a backbone;
-It is fast, included with (typical) Python distributions, and capable of maintaining the necessary constraints and relational integrity.
+it is fast, included with (typical) Python distributions, and capable of maintaining the necessary constraints and relational integrity.
 Using `SQLAlchemy`, I was able to describe these relationships declaratively while mapping them to corresponding Python objects.